Our support and training does not stop once you are approved. All foster carers get an extensive support and training package, including:

 - the induction group

 - monthly foster carers support groups

-The reward for professional carers is for carers who are available to foster a wide range of children.
-This is a payment for your services as a foster carer and may be paid for you to keep a vacancy for up to 12 weeks.
+A placement retainer fee of £139 is paid for professional foster carers for 12 weeks if there is no child in placement.
+This payment is only available for professional foster carers who are available to foster a wide range of children.
+This is a payment for your services as a foster carer and if you are available for a child.

 Foster carers also get a payment for: